A vector quantized masked autoencoder for audiovisual speech emotion recognition: Experiments

 \subsubsection{Datasets and preprocessing}

-\paragraph{Dataset for self-supervised training} To pre-train VQ-MAE-AV, we use the VoxCeleb2 dataset \cite{chung2018voxceleb2}, which offers a broad range of audiovisual speech data from open-source media, with each video featuring a single speaker.
-The training set contains approximately 1000 hours of audiovisual speech, encompassing 2170 different speakers.
-The test set includes about 100 hours of audiovisual speech data, with 117 different speakers.
+\paragraph{Dataset for self-supervised training} To pre-train VQ-MAE-AV, we use the VoxCeleb2 dataset \citep{chung2018voxceleb2}, which offers a broad range of audiovisual speech data from open-source media, with each video featuring a single speaker.
+We restricted our dataset use to a subset of around 1000 hours of audiovisual speech, encompassing 2170 different speakers.
+The test set includes about 100 hours of audiovisual speech data with 117 different speakers.Wild2

-\paragraph{Data pre-processing} The VQ-VAE-audio and VQ-VAE-visual models are trained on the VoxCeleb2 dataset.
-The former is trained on short-time Fourier transform (STFT) power spectrograms ($\xa$), while the latter uses RGB sequence images ($\xv$) that are cropped on the face to achieve a resolution of 96.
+\paragraph{Data pre-processing} The VQ-VAE-A and VQ-VAE-V models are trained on the VoxCeleb2 dataset.
+The former is trained on short-time Fourier transform (STFT) power spectrograms ($\xa$), while the latter is trained on sequences of RGB images ($\xv$) captured at 25~fps, cropped and resized to a resolution of $96 \times 96$, and aligned using Face-Alignment \citep{bulat2017far}.
 To compute the STFT, a Hann window of 64 ms (1024 samples at 16 kHz) and a $68$\% overlap are used, resulting in a sample rate of 50 Hz, which is twice the sample rate of the visual modality.
-This leads to sequences of $D=513$-dimensional discrete Fourier coefficients.
+This leads to sequences of $D=513$ Fourier coefficients.

-\paragraph{Emotional audiovisual speech databases} We fine-tune and evaluate the proposed approaches on three emotional audiovisual speech databases. \\ \textbf{RAVDESS-Speech} \cite{livingstone2018ryerson}: This English database consists of 1440 videos recorded by 24 professional actors and labeled with eight different emotions (neutral, calm, happy, sad, angry, fearful, disgust, surprised). \\ \textbf{RAVDESS-Song} \cite{livingstone2018ryerson}: Same as the RAVDESS-Speech database, but utterances are sung \textit{a capella}.
-This database contains a total of 1012 videos recorded by 23 actors and labeled with six emotions (neutral, calm, happy, sad, angry, and fearful).\\ \textbf{CREMA-D} \cite{cao2014crema}: It is an English dataset of 7442 videos recorded by 91 actors.
-Actors spoke from a selection of 12 sentences.
-The sentences were presented using one of six different emotions (anger, disgust, fear, happy, neutral, and sad) with four different intensities (low, medium, high, and unspecified).

-We selected these databases as they are commonly used for the emotion recognition task, and their raw data is accessible.
-To ensure a fair comparison with previous works, we performed \emph{5}-fold and \emph{10}-fold cross-validation for the RAVDESS and CREAM-D datasets, respectively.
-To ensure speaker identity separation between fine-tuning and evaluation phases, we carefully partitioned the datasets.